 Children in Nashville have been enchanted by Nashville Public Library’s puppet shows since Tom Tichenor’s first production in 1938.
 Wishing Chair Productions, the library’s resident puppet troupe, continues the puppet tradition by creating word-class shows that delight children and adults alike.

-Wishing Chair Productions is proud to preserve Tom Tichenor’s memory through the continued use of his beloved marionettes and puppets, and performances of his original shows.
+They continue to preserve Tom Tichenor’s memory through the continued use of his beloved marionettes and puppets, and performances of his original shows.